 The Council was completely unwilling to grant an easement for vehicular access over their land, as the common was protected due to its value to the local community.
 Subsequent investigations also revealed that pressure from local residents may well have influenced the Council, as the owners of some of the properties surrounding the land had previously shown interest in purchasing portions of it to extend their gardens.

 We'd exhausted all reasonable measures to resolve the dispute and without vehicular access, the paddock was rendered worthless to our insured.
-As a result, we reimbursed them the full £160,000 limit of indemnity, in recognition of the loss in market value, and this included a significant sum to cover the legal costs incurred by their solicitor.
+As a result, we reimbursed them the full £160,000 policy limit, in recognition of the loss in market value, and this included a significant sum to cover the legal costs incurred by their solicitor.